Information for young people about Germany

 - Travelling & Accomodation

-The Press and Information Office of the German government presents general information about Germany at www.deutschland.de/en.
-More publications and political news about Germany can be found on the homepage of the German government.
+The Press and Information Office of the German government presents general information about Germany on www.deutschland.de/en.
+More publications and political news about Germany can be found on the website of the German government.

 The website www.young-germany.de gives you information about living, working and studying in Germany.

-The Goethe Institut Inter Nationes e.V. works as a world-wide agency for promoting German language and culture (www.goethe.de/en).
+As a world-wide agency for promoting German language and culture the Goethe Institut offers information about the German language and culture (www.goethe.de/en).

 The Federal Ministry for Family, Senior Citizens, Women and Youth (BMFSFJ) supports political, cultural and international youth work by providing funding opportunities for organisations and youth associations.
-It does not organise any programmes by itself.
-Information about youth policy and youth welfare services in Germany as well as numerous additional brochures and publications can be requested for free under the following link: www.bmfsfj.de/bmfsfj/service/publikationen.
+Information about youth policy and youth welfare services in Germany as well as numerous additional brochures and publications: www.bmfsfj.de/bmfsfj/service/publikationen.

-Information about Germany and basic information about youth work in Germany are available on the webpage of IJAB in the Database of International Youth Work.
+Information about Germany and basic information about youth work in Germany are available on the website dija.de.

 If you are planning on moving to Germany and you are not from an EU country, you will find helpful information about Germany on the EU Immigration Portal: www.ec.europa.eu/immigration.